 2 COVID-19 patients passed away

-Two more COVID-19 patients have died today, according to the Minister of Health Dato Seri Setia Dr Hj Md Isham bin Hj Jaafar at a press conference.
+Brunei Darussalam today records 2 more deaths from COVID-19 positive patients, a 41-year-old woman and a 77-year-old man.
+Both experienced lung problems after contracting the coronavirus, according to the Minister of Health Dato Seri Setia Dr Hj Md Isham bin Hj Jaafar at a press conference.

-Brunei adds 160 new cases of COVID-19 today, bringing the total number of COVID-19
+Brunei Darussalam today adds 135 new COVID-19 cases and 6 new clusters, bringing the total number of COVID-19 cases to 4,566.

-Four new clusters have been detected that brings the total number of active clusters to 73 clusters.
+With the new clusters identified, this brings the total number of active clusters to 82 clusters.

 contact with several confirmed cases.

 Meanwhile, 97 cases are still being investigated to determine the source of the infection.

 Brunei also adds 132 recoveries today, where this total includes 21 positive cases from Category 1 that have undergone self-isolation for 14 days at their respective homes.
 All